In Europe, stirrings of growth are talk of the season

 Across the Atlantic, American companies are showing increasingly nuanced views on Europe, a far cry from the near panicked run for the exits of late 2011.

-International Paper Co (IP.N), for example, reported better-than-expected earnings, helped in part by a surprising improvement in European sales of industrial packaging.
+International Paper Co, for example, reported better-than-expected earnings, helped in part by a surprising improvement in European sales of industrial packaging.
 A better than expected harvest resulted in greater demand for boxes for avocados, peaches and other fruit and vegetables.

 "The eurozone economy has hit the bottom," IP CEO John Faraci told Reuters in an interview.
 "As we look at our business there, the volume declines have stopped."

-Dow Chemical (DOW.N), which has trimmed capacity in Europe and reported a 6-percent drop in quarterly sales volume, was nonetheless one of several companies offering guarded optimism about the next few quarters.
+Dow Chemical, which has trimmed capacity in Europe and reported a 6-percent drop in quarterly sales volume, was nonetheless one of several companies offering guarded optimism about the next few quarters.

-Rival DuPont (DD.N) also spoke of improvement and diversified manufacturer 3M (MMM.N) reported its strongest quarter in Europe since the first three months of 2011.
+Rival DuPont also spoke of improvement and diversified manufacturer 3M reported its strongest quarter in Europe since the first three months of 2011.

 "Conditions in Europe remain soft," said Dow Chief Executive Andrew Liveris.
 "However, in our view the market has found bottom and we expect to see more positive signals in the near term than in the previous three years, especially in the northern zone countries."